cloudevents/spec/spec.md

 Occurrence.

 #### Producer

-The "producer" is a specific instance, process or device that produces the event based on the occurrence.
+The "producer" is a specific instance, process or device that creates the data structure describing the CloudEvent.

 #### Source
 The "source" is the logical system or service where the occurrence happened.
 In